HabibaAmrhu/Hunting_for_Exoplanets_with_AI/SUBMISSION_README.md

 ## 🎊 **Final Notes**

-This NASA Exoplanet Detection Pipeline represents a complete, production-ready AI system for discovering new worlds.
+This Exovision AI NASA Exoplanet Detection Pipeline represents a complete, production-ready AI system for discovering new worlds.
 Built in just 36 hours for the NASA Space Apps Challenge 2025, it demonstrates how cutting-edge machine learning can accelerate scientific discovery while remaining accessible to students, educators, and researchers worldwide.

 **The system is ready for:**
 - ✅ **Immediate deployment** in research environments